stockphrase/no-silo/content/courses/workshops/peer-review.md

 ## Reflective Prologue

-Before exchanging your essay with a partner for peer review, complete answers to these questions and place your responses at the conclusion of your essay draft. *Please ensure that this reflection appears in the essay draft you turn in to Canvas as well*.
+Take a moment to reflect on your work before exchanging your essay with a partner for peer review.
+Consider the following questions and write answers to them at the conclusion of your essay draft. *Please ensure that this reflective work appears in the essay draft you turn in to Canvas as well*.

 - What did you learn by writing this draft?
 - What was the most challenging thing about creating this draft?
+- What do you like most about this draft?
 - What is this draft's greatest weakness or problem?
 - How do you plan to make this draft better?
 - Do you have any specific things you'd like your reviewers to consider or help you with?